kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

    $ javac -version
    ```

-   In case of successful installation, you will receive the JDK version.
+   In case of the successful installation, you will receive the JDK version.

    ```bash
    javac 1.8.0_91